 There is a single admin for the Plex Home.
 This is the user that originally created the Home.
 The admin user essentially has complete control over things: Only the admin user can add, remove, or edit who is in the Home.

-Up to 15 members can be invited to a Plex Home.
-That includes a combination of both Managed Users as well as regular Plex Accounts that are invited.
+Up to 15 members can be in a Plex Home.
+For Plex Pass users that includes a combination of both Managed Users as well as regular Plex Accounts that are invited.

 Access to Shared Libraries